 As far as high-quality earphones go, this one is top-notch, and is probably the best pair of earphones you can get in that price range.
 From the sleek and hefty all-metal housings and expensive looks, to the outstanding sound quality that offers and excellent balance between lows, mids and highs.
 Even the frequency response curve is bordering on perfection.
 If TRN would relax some of that biting treble, they can give a serious blow to the whole budget earphone market, especially if they can stay in that price range.

 These earphones are one of the leaders in their price range and a must-buy for every budget audio enthusiast, especially if you have a pair of foam tips - those can pretty much remedy most of the treble issues with these earphones.

 Thanks to the round shape and sleek surface of the housings, these earphones sit comfortable inside my ears without putting any preasure on them, yet they stay firmly and maintain a consistent seal.
-Also, as always, thanks to the wonderful TRN cable with its built-in ear loops, these are among the most comfortable earphones on the budget market.
+Also, as always, thanks to the wonderful TRN cable with its pre-shaped ear loops, these are among the most comfortable earphones on the budget market.

 Lows / Bass

 Beefy and impactful bass, that gives a huge body and sense of a stage to both instruments and voices.
 Deep sub-bass rumble that never distorts and never feels overdone or exhausting.
 Vocals have a natural warmth to them, they don't sound fat/bloated, and instruments like guitars sound powerful.
 Simply fun and high-quality bass experience.

 Mids / Vocals